oracle/weblogic-kubernetes-operator/site/developer.md

 ## Running integration tests

-The project includes integration tests that can be run against a Kubernetes *cluster*.
-If you want to use these tests, you will need to provide your own Kubernetes *cluster*.
+The project includes integration tests that can be run against a Kubernetes cluster.
+If you want to use these tests, you will need to provide your own Kubernetes cluster.
 You will need to obtain the `kube.config` file for an administrator user and make it available on the machine running the build.
 Tests will run against Kubernetes 1.7.x and 1.8.x currently.
 There are some issues with 1.9, which are being worked on.

 To run the tests, uncomment the following `execution` element in the `pom.xml` file and update the `KUBECONFIG` to point to your kube config file.